evrifaessa/open-data-turkey/README.md

 -----

 ## Data published by the Turkish Government
 * [TÜİK data portal](https://data.tuik.gov.tr/) (by Turkish Statistical Institute, a.k.a.
 TurkStat).
 TÜİK publishes state-collected data on many subjects.
 Machine-readable exports can be obtained.
-Historical archives are accessible.
 * [TÜİK Geographical Statistics Portal](https://cip.tuik.gov.tr/) (by Turkish Statistical Institute, a.k.a.
 TurkStat).
 A website that visualizes TÜİK's data on the Turkish map.
 * ⚠️ [Air Quality Data Bank](https://sim.csb.gov.tr/STN/STN_Report/DataBank) (by the Ministry of Environment, Urbanisation and Climate Change). **No license stated.
 You can't use it freely.** Displays air quality information received from various stations. ([See the data on a map](https://www.havaizleme.gov.tr/))
+* ⚠️ 📠 [Official Gazette of the Republic of Turkey](https://www.resmigazete.gov.tr/) Publishes the new legislation and other official announcements.